Consequences Of Recidivism Or Reoffending In Singapore Law

 1. Harsher Sentences

-For repeat offences, Judges are likely to impose longer prison terms and larger fines compared to those given to first-time offenders.
+For repeat offences, Judges are likely to impose longer prison terms and larger fines than for first-time offenders.
 This reflects the legal system’s stance on maintaining public safety and deterring habitual criminal behaviour.

 2. Reduced Leniency

-The Courts are less inclined to offer repeat offenders probation or other non-custodial sentences.
+The Courts are less inclined to offer probation or other non-custodial sentences to repeat offenders.
 This is because they believe leniency in previous cases may not have effectively rehabilitated the individual.

 3. Impact On Rehabilitation Chances